Aaron Heller

 Sean Golden

 Sean Golden joined the fire service in 1997.
-He is currently serving as a firefighter with the Hamilton Fire Department, assigned to Squad Company 16.
+He is currently serving as a firefighter with the Hamilton Fire Department, assigned to Rescue Company 1.
 Sean began his career as a volunteer with the Enterprise Fire Company of Hamilton, NJ.
 Prior to working in Hamilton, he was a career firefighter / EMT with the Bordentown Township Fire District #2.
 Sean has served as an instructor with the Burlington County Fire Academy teaching Engine Company operations and the Firefighter 1 program.
 He is a founding member of the Hamilton Township Fire Department Pipes & Drums Band and the Hamilton Township Fire Department SOC.

 Chris Gouette